single-quantum/qspice-snspd-model/README.md

 ### Requirements
 1. [QSpice](https://www.qorvo.com/design-hub/design-tools/interactive/qspice)
+2. Unpacked pre-compiled release in a folder somewhere on your PC: [Releases](https://github.com/single-quantum/qspice-snspd-model/releases/)
-2. This project folder stored somewhere on you PC with compiled files.
+3. OR Unpack this project somewhere on your PC and compile the project manually.
 [See how to compile](#how-to-compile)

 ### Add model to QSpice
 1. Open QSpice